 (Prerequisites: EMT 351, MKT 351) An interdisciplinary approach to enterprise management that focuses on the customer is emphasized.
 The objective of the course is to orient enterprisewide decision making to successful customerrelationship management on an ongoing basis.
-(MKE 460 and EMT 460 are offered jointly.)
+(Also listed as EMT 460.)

-MKT 470 Marketing Communications
+Marketing Communications